Mechazawa/REDBetter-crawler/README.markdown

 the value is blank, `data_dir` will be used.
-`torrent_dir` is the directory where torrents should be created (e.g., your watch directory). `formats` is a list of formats that you'd like to support (so if you don't want to upload AAC, just remove it from this list).
+`torrent_dir` is the directory where torrents should be created (e.g., your watch directory). `formats` is a list of formats that you'd like to support (so if you don't want to upload V2, just remove it from this list).

 You should end up with something like this: